zce/velite/readme.md

 [![NPM Version][version-img]][version-url]
 [![Code Style][style-img]][style-url]

-:construction: The documentation is not yet complete, but the functionality is mostly stable, although there is still a possibility of significant changes being made.
+The documentation is not yet complete, but the functionality is mostly stable, although there is still a possibility of significant changes being made.

 However, I have provided a complete [example](example) for your reference.